getdish/dish/docs/plan.md

 1. Get the app working on iOS ASAP and released to app store
 2. In parallel, have a strategy + implement content marketing

----

-A note on business:

 We need to raise money.
-To do that, we need to build a tiny but sexy rocket, and launch it successfully, showing were competent tiny-sexy-rocket-builders-and-launchers.
+To do that, we need to build a tiny but sexy rocket, and launch it successfully, showing were competent tiny-sexy-rocket-launchers.

-We *don't* need to:
+We _don't_ need to:

 1. Launch on many platforms
 2. Launch in many cities or places
 3. Have the newest technology (but do want some)
 4. Have clean code or solve hard technical problems

 Why do we need to raise?
 Because we're aiming at Yelp!
-And really at a lot of companies (Eater, Google), and there's simply no way we get anwhere close to that on $200k.
+And really at a lot of companies (Eater, Google), and there's simply no way we get anwhere close to that on \$200k.

 The goal is always to preserve as much equity as possible for the us, and I always advocate for doing things lean, so we have to treat the raise as being not-for-sure.
 I don't think we can get "ramen profitable" until much later, but open to ideas.
 But that puts even more pressure on us needing to get some good numbers.
 Hockey sticks!